 The Singapore Land Authority (SLA) recently launched “OneMap Crowd Sourcing Tools” to provide organisations with map facility to locate interactive activities and information.
 OneMap Crowd Sourcing Tools is a beta set of map-based tools that community, and organisations or Non-Governmental Organisations can use to facilitate crowd sourcing and create a function on their websites where OneMap will serve a map for users to tag the locations of crowd-sourced information.

-At the 47th Annual General Meeting of the Institution of Surveyors in Ilorin, Nigeria, Nigeria's Vice President, Muhammad Namadi Sambo said the Nigerian federal government would do everything possible to map its geographical landscape to address
+At the 47th Annual General Meeting of the Institution of Surveyors in Ilorin, Nigeria, Nigeria's Vice President, Muhammad Namadi Sambo said the Nigerian federal government would do everything possible to map its geographical landscape to address disaster management in the country.
+For this purpose, the vice president said, the office of the Surveyor-General of the Federation has been positioned for the task.
+Sambo called on state governments to also take up the challenge.

 A MapAction team is responding to widespread and repeated flooding in western Paraguay attached to a United Nations’ assistance group.
 The worst floods for more than a decade began in April.
 They have left thousands of families in scattered rural communities in urgent need of

 Geographic information systems (GIS) become increasingly important to international humanitarian organizations such as the International Red Cross (ICRC), as René Saameli, the ICRC's GIS coordinator, explained in a recent interview.
-GIS becomes especially useful when operating in the aftermath of a natural